runscripts/scripts/README.md

 ## pt-summary

-Get configuration of the server which is useful for benchmark.
+Print out all the configuration of the server, including CPU, Memory, Disk and so on.
+It's really useful to get configuration before benchmarking systems.

 You can `run pt-summary`.